 Locals love to analyze the sky rocketing real estate prices around Brooklyn, but you don't have to spend a fortune for a visit to Brooklyn.
 From economical activities to cheap eats, here's a guide for anyone who is on a budget (and who isn't?).
 You don't have to break the bank on your next trip to Brooklyn, and it doesn't take too much tweaking to save some serious bucks.

-I'll confess that I've spent over ten bucks for a grilled cheese sandwich and almost fifteen for a sundae in Brooklyn, but after a few mistakes, I was able to discover places where you don't have to pay a ton for good food and fun.
-Yes, it's still true that an apartment in brownstone Brooklyn costs as much as a mansion in other parts of the country, but you can still find a slice of pizza for a buck and world class museums offer free admission on various days.
+I'll confess that I've spent over $10 for a grilled cheese sandwich and almost $15 for a sundae in Brooklyn, but after a few mistakes, I was able to discover places where you don't have to pay a ton for good food and fun.
+Yes, it's still true that an apartment in brownstone Brooklyn costs as much as a mansion in other parts of the country, but you can still find a slice of pizza for a buck and world-class museums offer free admission on various days.

-Now, check out these fifteen free (or almost free) activities!
+Now, check out these 14 free (or almost free) activities!

 Soak in the Rays in Coney Island

 While many of America's beaches come with a high price tag, you can spend the day at Coney Island for free.
 Pack a beach blanket and spend a lazy day in the sand and surf at Coney Island.
 During the summer months, there is a lifeguard on duty.
 Afterward stroll the iconic Coney Island boardwalk.
 Pack a lunch to make it a perfect economical day.
 If you aren't that prepared, you can pick up a Nathan's Hot Dog.
 If you happen to be there on May 28th, they are offering five cent hot dogs to celebrate their 100th anniversary.